 Here are a few Ireland road trip tips:

 - Carefully consider the car you rent – You want something that's large enough for the number of people in your party, but not *too* big because Ireland has some seriously narrow roads (and not just the side roads, either!).
-I wanted a nice small little compact, but with three people and three suitcases, we ended up with a station wagon (or estate car for you Europeans) – it definitely made for some nerve-wracking moments when having to pass buses!
+I wanted a nice small little compact, but with three people and three suitcases, we ended up with a station wagon (or estate car for you Europeans).
+It definitely made for some nerve-wracking moments when having to pass buses, but was fine.

 - Get the car insurance – Just do it; you never know what might happen, especially on these Irish roads.
 And be aware that if you usually rely on your credit card for rental car insurance, that insurance may not be valid in Ireland – be sure to check before you leave home!

 - Take it slow – If you've never driven on the left side of the road while sitting on the right side of the car, prepare for it to take you a little while to get used to it.
 The good news is that Irish drivers are generally really nice, which helps slightly with the stress levels.